hasura/pgdeltastream/README.md

 # PGDeltaStream

-A golang webserver to stream Postgres changes *atleast-once* over websockets, using Postgres's logical decoding feature.
+A Golang webserver to stream Postgres changes *atleast-once* over websockets, using Postgres's logical decoding feature.

 ![PGDeltaStream Short Demo](demo.gif "PGDeltaStream Short Demo")

-**Note:** Currently, pgdeltastream is ideal as a reference boilerplate golang server of how to connect to a postgres logical replication slot, take a snapshot and stream changes.
+**Note:** Currently, pgdeltastream is ideal as a reference boilerplate Golang server of how to connect to a Postgres logical replication slot, take a snapshot and stream changes.
 It should not be used to expose websockets to arbitrary clients!

 ## Introduction